Master Effective Decision-Making with the DARE Model: A Guide and Template

 DARE Decision Making Model: Roles & Responsibilities

-The roles & responsibilities in the DARE Decision-Making Model are
+The roles & responsibilities are

 • Deciders